ryan-mcclue/ryan-mcclue/src/job.md

 Cheers,
 <your name>

+IMPORTANT: result part of story is most important!

+TODO: look at company culture, e.g. https://jobs.netflix.com/culture

 TODO: explain gaps in resume

 Illegal interview questions like married, age, etc.

+5. Behavioural:
+  1. Accept Feedback (performance review navy?)
+     - want to show accept changes to maintain an upwards trajectory
+  2. Recover From Failure (bug)
+     - want to implement safegaurds to not let it happen again
+  3. Develop a Consensus (how to get people to agree on something?)
+    + design doc discussion; have team write pros and cons of options
+    + ask questions instead of saying outwrite wrong so other person can learn
+    + take initiative and build a prototype to demonstrate idea; take responsibility for my actions
+  4. Eagerness to Learn
+    + ask interviewer about tech stack, challenges might expect
+  5. Motivation
+    + have personal interest in improving myself on a technical level put in reading blogs, videos to learn more
+  6. Leadership

 Resume:
 only purpose is to get interview; so tailor for specific interview